Merrem

 Tell your doctor if you have or have had any of the following medical conditions:

-Gastrointestinal or stomach problems, particularly colitis
+gastrointestinal or stomach problems, particularly colitis

-Liver or kidney problems, including dialysis
+kidney problems, including dialysis.

-Tell your doctor if you have an allergy to any other antibiotics such as other carbapenems, penicillins, cephalosporins or monobactams.
+Tell your doctor if you have an allergy to any other antibiotics such as other carbapenems, penicillins, cephalosporins or other monobactams.

 Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.